 Individual Placement and Support (IPS) Employment Service

-Our Individual Placement and Support (IPS) Employment Service offers encouragement and practical support to help you find suitable paid work, apply for a job and stay employed.
+Our Individual Placement and Support (IPS) Employment Service offers encouragement and practical support to help people struggling with their mental health to find suitable paid work, apply for a job and stay employed.

-We do this by working with you right from the start of the whole process and supporting you all the way, including helping you to:
+Our Employment Specialists will work with you right from the start of the whole process and support you all the way through, by helping you to:

-Once you’ve got a job, we can support both you and your employer to tackle any problems, if that is what you want.
+Once you’ve got a job, we can support both you and your employer to tackle any problems, if that is what you want, such as:

 Who we can help